SkylimeTime/Dedicated-V2-Calculator/README.md

 This version also fixes a calculation bug relating to teamwork damage with low level gags on 2.0 Cogs.
 Check the "differences_from_original.txt" file for an in depth description

 Before anyone says anything, I am aware the code here is sloppy and poorly made
 This is intended as a temporary solution and proof of concept, so the approaches made are very volatile and poor practice.
 Do not use this as example of good code

+# TOMLI INSTALL INSTRUCTIONS
+If the calculator does not open when trying to run main.py, you most likely do not have tomli installed
+To install tomli, do the following (instructions copied from [here](https://stackoverflow.com/questions/27409192/install-python-modules-package-using-idle-on-windows)):
+**Windows**
+At the command prompt enter

+py -3 -m pip install tomli

+**Linux**
+At the terminal enter

+sudo python3 -m pip install tomli